A bound set of New Testament manuscripts. Photo credit: Atlantios, Creative Commons Zero.

 Introduction

 In Scripture, God seeks to restore all people, all relationships, and all creation to the path of growth He intended from the beginning.
-Hence, His justice is restorative and forward-looking, insisting on our partnership in repair and growth, not retributive and backward-looking, as if He were insisting on our suffering.
-God’s restorative justice is shown in Jesus, who restores human nature and shares his new humanity with us by his Spirit.
+Hence, divine justice is restorative and forward-looking, insisting on our partnership in repair and growth, not retributive and backward-looking, as if God insists on our suffering.
+God’s restorative justice is shown in Jesus, who restores human nature and shares his Spirit with us to restore our human nature and God’s relational vision.
+Scripture leads us to a common good, public good paradigm; see this brief debate on X/Twitter.

 Four Principles of Justice and the Secular Inability to Organize Them

 The following messages and presentations are good examples of how to engage non-Christians and Christians alike.
+Mako has discussed Christian restorative justice at Gordon-Conwell Theological Seminary, Harvard law school, church groups, neighborhood and community meetings.
+For practical action steps, see our Study Guide.
 For a good introduction, check out this video, below:

-The following video is a 40 minute presentation with Q&A following; Mako Nagasawa spoke at Gordon-Conwell Theological Seminary in March 2022, explaining various activities of God in Scripture as His restorative justice: 1) "An Eye for an Eye" as Restorative Justice; 2) God's Treatment of Israel as Restorative Justice; 3) God's Presence in Israel as Restorative; and 4) God's Atonement in Christ as Restorative.
+God’s Justice: Restorative, Not Retributive (link opens YouTube video) A 40 minute presentation with 20 minutes of Q&A following.
+Mako Nagasawa spoke at Gordon-Conwell Theological Seminary in March 2022, explaining various activities of God in Scripture as His restorative justice: 1) "An Eye for an Eye" as Restorative Justice; 2) God's Treatment of Israel as Restorative Justice; 3) God's Presence in Israel as Restorative; and 4) God's Atonement in Christ as Restorative.
 These slides accompany the presentation.
 This video follows a chapel service which was not recorded, which was on the four principles of justice (see above).
 See also a 60 minute English and Spanish translation of the most important parts of this content (Zoom video recording).

 Slides of a presentation on how early Christian leaders read Genesis 1 as God providing land and wealth for all, but how Protestant heretic John Locke - the father of classical liberalism and “meritocracy” - argued that more “productive” people could take land from less “productive” people.
 The majority of white American evangelicals follow John Locke’s heretical views about wealth.